raheelhparekh/Learning-NextJS/README.md

-# MusicNextJS
+# Symphony Hub

-Welcome to the MusicNextJS project!
-This project is a comprehensive learning journey of mine learning NextJS, Typescript, and ShadCN .This project is built only for UI friendly and not for any backend services.
+Welcome to the Symphony Hub project!
+This project is a comprehensive learning journey of mine learning NextJS, Typescript, and ShadCN.
+This project is built only for UI friendly and not for any backend services.

 ## Introduction

-MusicNextJS is a web application designed to enhance your musical journey.
+Symphony Hub is a web application designed to enhance your musical journey.
 It provides a platform to explore featured webinars, courses, and other music-related content.
-The project is built using Next.js and TypeScript, leveraging modern web development practices.
+The project uses Next.js and TypeScript, leveraging modern web development practices.

 ## Features